TIBCOSoftware/snappy-examples/README.md

 ### Purpose
 Here we use a simplified Ad Analytics example, which streams in [AdImpression](https://en.wikipedia.org/wiki/Impression_(online_media)) logs, pre-aggregating the logs and ingesting into the built-in in-memory columnar store (where the data is stored both in 'exact' form as well as a stratified sample).
 We showcase the following aspects of this unified cluster:
-- Simplicity of using SQL or the [DataFrame API](http://spark.apache.org/docs/latest/sql-programming-guide.html#dataframes) to model streams in spark.
+- Simplicity of using the [DataFrame API](http://spark.apache.org/docs/latest/sql-programming-guide.html#dataframes) to model streams in spark.
-- The use of SQL/SchemaDStream API (as continuous queries) to pre-aggregate AdImpression logs (it is faster and much more convenient to incorporate more complex analytics, rather than using map-reduce).
+- The use of Structured Streaming API to pre-aggregate AdImpression logs (it is faster and much more convenient to incorporate more complex analytics, rather than using map-reduce).
 - Demonstrate storing the pre-aggregated logs into the SnappyData columnar store with high efficiency.
 While the store itself provides a rich set of features like hybrid row+column store, eager replication, WAN replicas, HA, choice of memory-only, HDFS, native disk persistence, eviction, etc we only work with a column table in this simple example.
 - Run OLAP queries from any SQL client both on the full data set as well as sampled data (showcasing sub-second interactive query speeds).
 The stratified sample allows us to manage an infinitely growing data set at a fraction of the cost otherwise required.